| In the

 and after taking us to Father Murdock's he, mother, and

 the baby started in August.
+OH!
+What a

 strange place it was.
 Brother Murdock had just married